-Some blood-thinning medications, such as warfarin (Coumadin®), require careful monitoring.
+Some blood-thinning medications, such as warfarin (Coumadin), require careful monitoring.
 Doses are adjusted based on your response to the medication, so it’s important that dose-response monitoring and adjustment be done by experts.

-During your appointment, you will get immediate INR blood test results from point-of-service testing.
-If your warfarin dose needs adjusting, our pharmacists can do it right away before you leave.
-Most visits take only 15-20 minutes.
-Our pharmacists also manage and teach patients who need injectable anticoagulants how to self-inject their medication.
+- Face-to-face visit.
+We have three clinic locations where you can sit down with a clinical pharmacist or nurse for a dedicated visit about your medication regimen.
+During your appointment, you will get immediate INR blood test results using a finger stick test.
+If your warfarin dose needs adjusting, our pharmacists and nurses can do it right away before you leave.
+Most visits take less than 15 minutes.
+Our staff also manages and teaches patients who need injectable anticoagulants how to self-inject their medication.

 Medication Therapy Management

 It's important that you understand your medication regimen — what medications you're on, how they interact, the possible side effects and how to tell if they are working effectively.

 Medication Therapy Management gives you the chance to meet one-on-one with a pharmacist to review and discuss your medications.
 Our pharmacists can answer your questions, including whether you are on the most cost-effective medications and when is the best time of day to take each one.

 Anemia Management Program

 Anemia develops when your blood lacks enough healthy red blood cells or hemoglobin — the substances that transport oxygen to your body.
 Symptoms of anemia, such as fatigue, foggy thinking or shortness of breath, occur because organs are not getting enough oxygen to function properly.
 Treating anemia is important to avoid the need for a blood transfusion, which may be required when hemoglobin levels are too low.

 Our Anemia Management Program provides care for patients who are in need of anemia drug therapy, as serious health problems can occur if your hemoglobin level goes too high or goes up too quickly.